Caldwell 106

 A mass of yellow and white stars fill the upper-left corner and taper off toward the lower-right corner.
 Reddish-orang stars dot the scene, all on a black background.

 This image shows the Hubble telescope's close-up look at a swarm of 35, 000 stars near the cluster's central region.
 The stars are tightly packed together: They are much closer together than our Sun and its closest stars.
-The picture, taken by the Wide Field and Planetary Camera 2, depicts the stars' natural colours and tells scientists about their composition and age.
+The picture, taken by the Wide Field and Planetary Camera 2, depicts the stars' natural colors and tells scientists about their composition and age.
 For example, the red stars denote bright red giants nearing the end of their lives; the more common yellow stars are similar to our middle-aged Sun.

 NASA, ESA, and Ron Gilliland (STScI)

 As mid-sized stars age, they run out of hydrogen, the “fuel” they use in the nuclear process, and the star’s core collapses under its own weight.
 The star’s outer layers swell outward and cool, with its stellar wind blowing away much of this gas.
 After the purge, only the stars' bright, superhot cores, called white dwarfs, remain.
-This weight-loss program causes the now lighter weight white dwarfs to be nudged out of the downtown area through gravitational interactions with heftier stars.
+This weight-loss program causes the now-lighter-weight white dwarfs to be nudged out of the downtown area through gravitational interactions with heftier stars.
 At each encounter, the white dwarfs' orbits begin to expand outward from the cluster's packed center.

 Until these Hubble observations of Caldwell 106, astronomers had never seen this dynamic conveyor belt in action.
 This Hubble image, taken in visible, infrared, and ultraviolet light using the Wide Field Camera 3, reveals young white dwarfs amid their leisurely 40-million-year exodus from the bustling center of the cluster.